White Smoke From Exhaust – Main Causes and Fixes

 If there’s white smoke coming out of your car's exhaust, it means that there's an underlying issue that needs fixing.
 Here is how you fix it.

-Is it supposed to be that color?
+Is it meant to be that hue?

 When a car engine is running as it should, you shouldn’t notice anything coming out of the tailpipe.